Skip Navigation

 Annotation: This flyer provides parents with information about oral health care for themselves and their infant.
 It offers tips for how to keep the mouth healthy during pregnancy and explains why doing so is important for both pregnant women and their infant.
 Also included are tips for taking care of infants’ and children’s mouths, contact information for help finding a dentist in Connecticut, and illustrated instructions for how to use dental floss.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Connecticut, Consumer education materials, Dental care, Dental caries, Disease prevention, Financing, Infants, Oral health, Oral hygiene, Parenting, Pregnancy, Pregnant women, State programs
+Keywords: Connecticut, Consumer education materials, Dental caries, Disease prevention, Financing, Infants, Oral health, Oral health care, Oral hygiene, Parenting, Pregnancy, Pregnant women, State programs

 Reisine S, Douglass J. 2013.
 Promoting oral health in pregnancy.
 Hartford, CT: Connecticut Health Foundation, 5 pp. (Issue brief)